ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Usage
 """""

-The qualified Ferrocene compiler is used to build libcore, which gives high confidence in its quality.
+The qualified Ferrocene compiler is used to build the core library, which gives high confidence in its quality.

 Nightly features
 ''''''''''''''''

-libcore relies on a few so-called "nightly features" of the compiler.
+The core library relies on a few so-called "nightly features" of the compiler.
 Regular users of Ferrocene are not allowed to use them, therefore they are not part of the compiler qualification.
 This is because they are either "experimental" or "internal”.
 They do work well, but they can change between compiler versions and do not fall under the usual Rust stability guarantees.
-This is not a problem for libcore, because rustc and libcore are developed and tested together.
+This is not a problem for the core library, because rustc and the core library are developed and tested together.

 Nightly features are activated by setting the ``RUSTC_BOOTSTRAP`` environment variable when executing ``rustc``.

-Nightly features used by libcore are listed as ``#![feature(name_of_the_feature)]`` in ``library/core/src/lib.rs``.
+Nightly features used by the core library are listed as ``#![feature(name_of_the_feature)]`` in ``library/core/src/lib.rs``.

 Nightly features are tested by the ``compiletest`` test suite, by tests that activate that feature explicitly.
 E.g. ``tests/ui/unknown-language-item.rs`` tests ``#![feature(lang_items)]``.

 Compiler built-in functions
 '''''''''''''''''''''''''''

-There are functions in libcore that are "compiler built-in”.
-That means they are not implemented in the library codebase but in the compiler codebase.They can be found by searching for "compiler built-in” in the ferrocene repository (e.g. ``rg "compiler built-in" library/core``).
+There are functions in the core library that are "compiler built-in”.
+That means they are not implemented in the library codebase but in the compiler codebase.
+They can be found by searching for "compiler built-in” in the ferrocene repository (e.g. ``rg "compiler built-in" library/core``).

 All of those functions are macros.
 They generate different code on every use.
 Customers have to ensure the generated code is correct.
 This is documented in the safety manual.